-"Mom, give yourself a break, stop worrying about getting your body into shape, it will happen, take it slow!"
+"Mom, give yourself a break.
+Stop worrying about getting your body into shape.
+It will happen.
+Just take it slow!"

 Successful sex and breastfeeding tips

-- Try other positions, sometimes if your breasts are sore or swollen, it could help to consider a spooning position, or hands and knees position.
+- Try other positions.
+If your breasts are sore or swollen, it could help to consider the spooning position or hands-and-knees position.